How LLC Owners Save on Taxes in 2026

 The most important threshold question for creator clients is whether the activity is a business or a hobby under §183.
 A podcast or course that has never been profitable after several years of operation may face the hobby loss challenge.
 Practitioners should document the business intent: separate business bank accounts, professional website, consistent marketing efforts, and a track record of improving profitability.
 The IRS presumes an activity is a business if it shows a profit in at least 3 of the last 5 tax years.

 The §199A qualified business income deduction is generally available to podcast hosts and course creators — content creation is not an SSTB under the regulations (it is not the performance of services in a specified field).
-The full 20% QBI deduction is available below the 2026 phase-out threshold of $394,600 (MFJ), subject to the W-2 wage and qualified property limitations.
+The full 23% QBI deduction (OBBBA increased from 20%) is available below the 2026 phase-out threshold of $394,600 (MFJ), subject to the W-2 wage and qualified property limitations.
 This is a significant advantage over professional service providers who are subject to the SSTB limitation.

 Income Classification: What Is Taxable and When